arnaudt-bojan/arnaudt-bojan/replit.md

 **Technical Implementations & Feature Specifications:**
 - **Product Types**: Supports in-stock, pre-order (with `depositAmount` and `requiresDeposit`), made-to-order, and wholesale.
-- **Shopping & Checkout**: Slide-over cart, quantity adjustment, persistent cart (localStorage), authenticated checkout, and order confirmation.
+- **Shopping & Checkout**: Slide-over cart, quantity adjustment, persistent cart (localStorage), guest checkout with auto-account creation, and order confirmation.
+- **Guest Checkout**:
+    - **No Login Required**: Users can browse products and checkout without authentication
+    - **Auto-Account Creation**: If email doesn't exist, automatically creates a buyer account with password "123456"
+    - **Order Association**: All guest purchases are linked to user accounts (new or existing)
+    - **Later Login**: Guests can log in with their email and auto-generated password to view orders
 - **Buyer/Seller Separation**:
     - **Dual Login System**: Users can login as "Buyer" or "Seller" on the home page, with separate role assignment during registration.
     - **Buyer Dashboard** (`/buyer-dashboard`): Dedicated interface for buyers to view their orders with NFT minting capabilities.